wp-plugins/testimonial-basics/readme.txt

 5. Testimonials Example Page

 == Changelog ==

+= 4.0.6 =
+* User can now have more that one input form on a page
+* Improved error messaging by having either popup or on page, and allowing the user to select either option for both content and input widget forms.
+* Added bulk delete to admin panel
+* Fixed rateit.js warning
+* Added optional widget input form labels above inputs
+* Modified email note to make it optional in both the content and widget input forms
+* Added widget required label
+* Changed fadeIn on rotator from 'slow' to 2000ms
+* Added option for user to select jQuery star rating system or css system
+* Added option to select star color and star shadow color
+* Removed farbtastc reference in doc ready script.
+* Bug fix aggregate ratings will not be displayed if ratings are disabled.
+* Bug fix, validation on website and location
+* Removed group label option for widget as it was not being used
+* Improved Edit Panel to prevent page reload double entry and to remove bulk deleted testimonials from the display, done without page redirect
+* Changed tb_url and tb_pic_url to 150 characters
+* Added option to change captcha label
+* Fixed cursor inside popup to be a pointer
+* Modified katb_testimonial_basics_input_in_code() to include form number.

 = 4.0.5 =
 * forgot to include function to display the input form in code, was in another